 Before that, the last major hurricanes to land on the islands were Category 3 Hurricane Marilyn in 1995 and Category 4 Hurricane Hugo in 1989.
 Other hurricanes, such as Category 1 Hurricane Otto in 2010, have been less intense, but still caused significant damage.

 What Does It Mean for My Vacation Plans?

 The chances of a hurricane or tropical storm taking place on the islands during your visit are very slim, statistically.
 Even though the U.S. Virgin Islands are located in a more storm-prone area compared to other Caribbean Islands, such as Jamaica or Barbados, the probability of a storm hitting during your stay is incredibly small.
 However, there are things you can do to lower your risk of being in a hurricane during your vacation.

 If you're planning to vacation in the U.S. Virgin Islands during hurricane season, and especially the peak period, you might want to consider buying travel insurance that covers hurricanes.
 Typically, if your trip is canceled or interrupted due to a storm, you can be refunded up to the limit of coverage.
 Note that in most cases, insurance must be purchased more than 24 hours before a hurricane is named.

 Read the fine print of your hotel and flight reservations before finalizing your plans.
 Some companies are much more accommodating in the face of a storm than others and will allow guests to come back on a future date, while others may not allow rebookings at all.

 How Can I Stay on Top of Hurricane Warnings?

-If you're traveling to a hurricane-prone destination, download the hurricane app from the American Red Cross for storm updates and a slew of helpful features.
-You can also follow weather updates from The Weather Channel, Accuweather, and NOAA (National Oceanic and Atmospheric Administration), among others.
+If you're traveling to a hurricane-prone destination, download the American Red Cross hurricane app for storm updates and many helpful features.
+You can also follow weather updates from The Weather Channel, Accuweather, and National Oceanic and Atmospheric Administration (NOAA), among others.